 Social insurance classes

 There are 11 different social insurance classes in Ireland.
-They are as follows:
+They are:

 Class A applies to people in industrial, commercial and service type employment who are employed under a contract of service with a reckonable pay of €38 or more per week from employment.
 It also includes civil and public servants recruited from 6 April 1995.
-In fact, most employees in Ireland pay PRSI Class A. People on CE schemes pay a special contribution at Class A8/A9.
+Most employees in Ireland pay PRSI Class A. People on CE schemes pay a special contribution at Class A8/A9.

 Class J applies to people earning less than €38 per week.
 However, people aged over 70 or people in subsidiary employment are always insurable at Class J, no matter how much they earn.
 Subsidiary employment for Class J is for example, people who are insurable at Class B, C, D or H in their main employment.
 Only Occupational Injuries Benefit is covered by Class J social insurance.